Astrofriend's homepage

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

 I didn't changed anything here, only check that all settings are correct for my 3D printer.
 Maybe I could have limit the diameter to 228 mm which is max as it's now.
-Close window when done.
+Close the window when done.

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

 There are more settings, these setting you maybe change every time you 3D print a new device.
 These are also left as it is.
+The layer height is set to 0.2 mm, it's fast and works for most of the 3D-printing works.
+Sometimes when I need higher precision and finer surface structure I set it to 0.1 mm.

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer